angular/angular-cli/packages/angular/cli/README.md

     * on Windows: ̀̀`setx NG_CLI_PROFILING my-profile`

 Then, just run the ng command on which you want to capture a CPU profile.
-You will then obtain a `my-profile.cpuprofile` file in the folder from wich you ran the ng command.
+You will then obtain a `my-profile.cpuprofile` file in the folder from which you ran the ng command.

 You can use the Chrome Devtools to process it.
 To do so:
 1. open `chrome://inspect/#devices` in Chrome